The underage admission process applies to students currently attending high school, or those who are home-schooled, and

 - Note: The Admission’s Office does not process your general admission application until after you complete the steps listed above and submit all required documentation

-The Dean of Student Central may wish to meet with you and a parent or guardian if under the age to sixteen.
+The Dean of Student Central may wish to meet with you and a parent or guardian if under the age of sixteen.
 Check your email often during the application process.
-The Dean or the Admission’s Office contacts you using email if additional information is needed, and also communicate your acceptance or denial using email only.
+The Dean or the Admission’s Office contacts you using your email if additional information is needed, and also communicates your acceptance or denial using email only.

 Refer to the Academic Calendar for quarterly application deadlines.
 Underage students are not considered for admission in the upcoming quarter if the application deadline is missed.

 Parents and Guardians

 We encourage you to visit our Parents and Guardians website for information about how to support your student’s start in college.
 By law, once your student is admitted to the college, many of the rights you have as a parent or legal guardian transfer to your student regardless of your student’s age.
 Access to instructors, grades, attendance, the status of processes, and other student record information is either not allowed or is very limited.